amehi0index/mern-spices/README.md

 ## Description

-This application allows a user to search for an herb or spice by name and to match that particular herb or spice with a complementary food or recipe.
-The MERN Stack version of this application also contains the functionality to add, update and/or delete an herb or spice from the database.
-Implements third-party API with rate limiting.
+"Ultimate Herb Finder" is a MERN Stack application that offers:

+- Search: Find herbs and spices by name.
+- Match: Pair herbs or spices with complementary foods or recipes.
+- Manage: Add, update, or delete herbs and spices in the database.
+- API Integration: Implements third-party API with rate limiting for fetching recipes.

+## Features

+- Herb Management: Add, update, and delete herbs.
+- Recipe Finder: Match herbs with suitable recipes.
+- User-Friendly UI: Intuitive and responsive design for a seamless user experience.
+- Alerts: Informative alerts for user actions.

-#### Technologies
+## Technologies

 - React : v17.0.2
 - Express: v4.17.1